The Great Game 🎲 Fallar Discordia

 Tawny owl at night, 2018.
 Author: BVA (from Wikimedia Commons)

-Dactalla first proved herself to Cagnazzo by unveiling the treachery of his colleagues Graffiacane and Draghignazzo.
-She duped both Priests with her dark eyes, and sounded their plans by merely lowering her blouse and hiking her mini-skirt.
+Dactalla proved herself to Cagnazzo three decades ago by unveiling the treachery of his colleagues Graffiacane and Draghignazzo.
+She duped both Priests with her dark eyes, and sounded their plans by merely lowering her blouse, one centimetre for every secret they let slip.
 They never suspected a thing.
 Cagnazzo had of course spied on her every step of the way.

 🎲